 Richard graduated in Optometry from the University of Melbourne in 1974.
 In 1992 he purchased Vision Camberwell and in 1994 began teaching for four years in the contact lens clinic at Department of Optometry at Melbourne University.

 He was President of the Optometrists Association (Victorian Division) in 1996-1998.

 In 2000 he assisted in establishing Keratoconus Australia, the first non-profit support group for people in Australia who have keratoconus and continues to act as optometric advisor for Keratoconus Australia.

-In 2006 he resumed teaching in the contact lens clinic at Department of Optometry & Vision Sciences at Melbourne University and currently lectures on fitting contact lenses and speciality hard contact lenses for patients with keratoconus and corneal grafts.
+In 2006 he resumed teaching in the contact lens clinic at Department of Optometry & Vision Sciences at Melbourne University and currently lectures on fitting complex contact lenses for patients with keratoconus and corneal grafts.
 He was appointed as an Associate Professor to the Department of Optometry & Vision Sciences at Melbourne University in 2007.

 Richard has also presented at national and international optometric conferences.

 On a personal note he graduated with a Diploma of Studies in Humanities (Music) from La Trobe University in 1988.
 He is married to Kerry and they have two children Piroska and Finn.
 He also started Karate in 1985 and is now a 3rd degree black belt and still training.